Who comes for this evaluation

 - Adolescents (12+) where a parent, school, or clinician has raised concerns

-What the evaluation includes
+What the evaluation covers

-- Validated ADHD rating scales with a functional impairment review
+- Validated ADHD rating scales

 - Review of relevant records and collateral information when available